 Woman with a cause

-Williams has a history with helping to advance young people.
-Before starting out on her own, she worked at the Gordon Institute of Business Science (GIBS) where she worked in the policy, leadership and gender Studies unit and was responsible for creating the Young Professionals Forum.
+Williams has a history of helping to advance young people.
+Before starting on her own, she worked at the Gordon Institute of Business Science (GIBS) where she worked in the policy, leadership and gender Studies unit and was responsible for creating the Young Professionals Forum.

 The biggest challenge she faced, William says was finding an investor, she originally planned on starting the Hub with R2 million but ended up having to go ahead with just R200 000.
 “I had fear, my friends pushed me to come up with this idea,” she says.

 Impact Hub also holds business events aimed at creating a social impact.
 This is done by inviting guests from other established organisations to conduct workshops.